 Up to one-third of adults age 65 or older fall each year, and approximately 20% of those who fall sustain a serious injury.
 Additionally, depression… read more

-Readmission to the hospital for patients with COPD is a national concern and a problem.
-It also comes with a penalty from CMS if the…
+Readmission to the hospital for patients with COPD is a national concern.
+It is a problem for hospitals because it comes with a penalty from… read more

 Chronic Diseases are considered to be among the costliest, most common and preventable of all health problems.
 The Centers for Medicare and Medicaid Services has… read more